The Tradesman's Arms

-In August 1849 Edward Richardson announced that he had a licensed vehicle to run for the conveyance of any travellers who may require transport to establishments near Muswellbrook
+In August 1849 Edward Richardson announced that he had a licenced vehicle to run for the conveyance of any travellers who may require transport to establishments near Muswellbrook

-He was granted a publican's license for the Muswellbrook Inn
+He was granted a publican's licence for the Muswellbrook Inn in 1854

 Maitland Mercury 11 August 1849